Scroll to content

 • Relationships, Sex & Health Education (RSHE) provides an excellent forum to provide pupils with life skills that will enable them to make informed decisions and protect themselves against harmful and exploitative situations.
 Relationships, Sex & Health Education is therefore a tool to safeguard children.

 • Aspects of RSHE are taught as an integral part of the school’s PSHE provision throughout the primary school from Reception to Year 6.
-In this way, children are able to develop their ideas, knowledge and skills gradually and appropriately in a nonthreatening environment.
+In this way, children can develop their ideas, knowledge, and skills gradually and appropriately in a non-threatening environment.

-• As a maintained primary school, we must provide Relationships Education to all pupils as per section 34 of the Children and Social work act 2017.
+• As a maintained primary school, we must provide Relationships Education to all pupils as per section 34 of the Children and Social Work Act 2017 and have regard to guidance issued by the Secretary of State as outlined in section 403 of the Education Act 1996.

-• This singular sex education is the only lesson within the school RSHE curriculum that parents may withdraw their child from.
-Statutory elements of sex education may also be taught in the National Science Curriculum (see appendix 1).
+• This single sex education lesson is the only lesson within the school RSHE curriculum that parents may withdraw their child from.
+Statutory elements of sex education are also taught in the National Science Curriculum (see Appendix 2).

-• In judging overall effectiveness of our school, Ofsted will also require evidence of pupil’s personal development.
-The delivery of an age-appropriate and well taught RSHE curriculum, within a comprehensive PSHE curriculum, will contribute to this judgement.
+• In judging the overall effectiveness of our school, Ofsted will also require evidence of pupils’ personal development.
+The delivery of an age-appropriate and well-taught RSHE curriculum, within a comprehensive PSHE curriculum, will contribute to this judgement.

-Schools are required to comply with relevant requirements of the Equality Act 2010.
-The school is committed to the provision of RSHE to all of its pupils and the differing needs of boys and girls.
-Our programme aims to respond to the diversity of children’s cultures, faiths and family backgrounds.
-All protected characteristics, as defined by the equality act are therefore respected within our policy and teaching.
-All staff are expected to give every pupil the chance to experience, participate and achieve the understanding of RSHE.
-Equal time and provision will be allocated for all groups but there may be occasions where children with special educational needs (SEN) are given extra support.
+Schools are required to comply with the relevant requirements of the Equality Act 2010.
+The school is committed to the provision of RSHE to all of its pupils and to the differing needs of boys and girls.
+Our programme aims to respond to the diversity of children’s cultures, faiths, and family backgrounds.
+All protected characteristics, as defined by the Equality Act, are therefore respected within our policy and teaching.
+All staff are expected to give every pupil the chance to experience, participate, and achieve an understanding of RSHE.
+Equal time and provision will be allocated for all groups, but there may be occasions where children with special educational needs (SEN) or other needs, eg, EAL, are given extra support.

-The aim of this policy is to enable the effective planning, delivery and assessment of RSHE.
+This policy aims to enable the effective planning, delivery, and assessment of RSHE.

 Objectives are for primary school pupils to: